Wahid551/Supervisor-Console-App/README.md

 # Supervisor-Console-App
 Supervisor Console app is a flutter application. which makes easier for university students to find their supervisors.
+I included Some UI Design of this application.

 ## Interface of Application